hamoid/Joukkue/README.md

 ## To do

-* on cell blur, highlight cell border
-* Scroll to bottom when editing last field

 * If someone edits same cell as you, indicate changed (but don't rewrite your work without notice)
   * ESC cancels your edit (jumps between grid and chat)
   * CTRL+ENTER sends your edit